Nasdanika-Templates/drawio-site/README.md

 You may rename ``diagram.drawio`` to something more meaningful, e.g.``my-system.drawio``.
 Or you may use a pre-existing drawio diagram and delete ``diagram.drawio``.
 You can also use an external diagram and reference it by URL.
-If you do rename/replace the diagram, open ``.github/workflows/site.yml`` and update line 40 with a new diagram file name.
+If you do rename/replace the diagram, open ``.github/workflows/site.yml`` and update line 42 with a new diagram file name.

+You can edit the diagram directly on GitHub using [Draw.io online editor](https://app.diagrams.net/)

 ## Page template